Partygate inquiry: What happens next?

 Boris Johnson’s fate now lies in the hands not of his MPs or the nation’s voters, but a little-known civil servant conducting an inquiry behind closed doors into Downing Street parties.

-As he made his apology on Wednesday for attending a drinks event in the No 10 rose garden during lockdown, the prime minister pleaded with MPs to suspend judgement on his actions until the release of Sue Gray’s report.
+As he made his apology in the House of Commons last Wednesday for attending a drinks event in the No 10 garden during lockdown, the prime minister pleaded with MPs to suspend judgement on his actions until the release of Sue Gray’s report.

 The tactic bought the PM time, but may prove a double-edged sword in raising expectations that he will comply with any recommendations the Whitehall mandarin makes.
 Asked whether he would resign if Gray found against him, Johnson himself told the Commons he would “respond as appropriate” to her findings.